-Rehabilitation therapy is an important part of healthcare that helps individuals regain their physical and mental abilities after an injury, illness, or surgery.
-Injuries and illnesses often require rehabilitation in order to rehabilitate and restore physical and mental function.
+What Does a Rehabilitation Therapist Do?
+Rehabilitation therapy is an integral part of healthcare that helps individuals regain their physical and mental abilities after an injury, illness, or surgery.
+Injuries and diseases often require rehabilitation to rehabilitate and restore physical and psychological function.
+We can make this rehabilitation services for heart attack patients also.

 What is Rehabilitation Therapy?